 How to edit shapes in the Inspector

 When you select a shape, you’ll see options for editing that shape in the Inspector.
-The star , for example, lets you adjust its radius and number of points.
+The star , for example, lets you adjust its size and number of points.

 How to flip shapes